skrysmanski/blogtext/readme.txt

 * Fix: Emphasis (`//`) can now surround an external link (fixes #12)
 * BlogText no longer creates thumbnails when the original image would work just fine.
 * A double space in a heading no longer breaks the parser (fixes #10).
+* Fix/Change: If punctuation is written after a plain-text URL separated by one or more spaces, now the space will be removed only for certain punctuations.
+Especially, it won't be removed anymore for opening brackets.
+To force BlogText to keep the spaces, simply use more than one.

 = 0.9.4 =
 * [Syntax Change] To add indented text to an open list, its items now need to be indented by at least two spaces;